 Liquidity Risk.
 Liquidity risk exists when particular investments are difficult to sell.
 The Portfolio may not be able to sell these investments at the best prices or at the value the Portfolio places on them.
-In such a market, the value of such investments and the Portfolio's share price may fall dramatically, even during periods of declining interest rates.
+In such a market, the value of such investments and the Portfolio's share price may fall dramatically.
 Investments that are illiquid or that trade in lower volumes may be more difficult to value.
 The market for high-yield debt securities ("junk bonds") may be less liquid and therefore these securities may be harder to value or sell at an acceptable price, especially during times of market volatility or decline.
 Investments in foreign securities tend to have greater exposure to liquidity risk than U.S. securities.